grantharper/recipe-ocr/README.md

 Assumptions:
 * This application is currently only build to use the `RecipeParserSurLaTable`
 * Files must be named according to the pageId that is desired in the elasticsearch index

+The mid-pipeline text output will be sent to the `data/output/text` directory (e.g. 45.txt).
+Make sure to review this information since the OCR has a tendency to pick up extra notes and splotches as characters which will then show up in the recipe json.

+Once you have edited the txt files, run the application again.
+For any image file that already has a corresponding text file, the image will not go through OCR again.
+The parser will simply read in the existing text file and translate that to json.

 The output will be sent to the `data/output/json` directory (e.g. 45.json)